kevinndungu-source/Data_Analytics_Project/README.md

 >## Contact Information
 >
->For any inquiries or collaboration opportunities, please feel free to reach out to me via my email [kevinndungu985@gmail.com](kevinndungu985@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/kevinndungu789/).
+>For any inquiries or collaboration opportunities, please feel free to reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/kevinndungu789/).
 >
 >
 Thank you for visiting my Data Analytics Portfolio repository!